BernhardPosselt/pf2e-qftff-tools/README.md

 # Quest for the Frozen Flame Tools (Unofficial)

+**Note**: This module is End of Life and will not be ported to V11 or later editions

 Tools for running book 3 of Quest for the Frozen Flame

 Uses the [Open Gaming License](./OpenGameLicense.md) and [CUP](https://paizo.com/community/communityuse)